31 Notable alumni of

 -

-Tsuneko Okazaki is a Japanese pioneer of molecular biology known for her work on DNA replication and specifically for discovering Okazaki fragments, along with her husband Reiji.
+Tsuneko Okazaki is a Japanese pioneer of molecular biology known for her work on DNA replication and specifically for discovering Okazaki fragments, along with her late husband Reiji.
 Dr. Tsuneko Okazaki has continued to be involved in academia, contributing to more advancements in DNA research.

 -